codatio/codat-docs/docs/integrations/accounting/netsuite/accounting-netsuite.md

 The `syncFromUtc` setting can only be applied through the Codat API and to a subset of data types.

-:::caution Contact NetSuite before adjusting sync settings
+:::tip Contact NetSuite before adjusting sync settings

 If you are experiencing poor performance in Oracle NetSuite during day-to-day operations, we recommend contacting NetSuite Support before adjusting the sync settings.